Churchill Crocodile: Design and development

 After Major-General Percy Hobart saw the Crocodile demonstrated in 1943, he put pressure on the MoS to produce a development plan.
 The Chief of the General Staff added the flamethrowers to the 79th Division plan.
 A Royal Armoured Corps advisor to the General Staff Major-General Alec Richardson was shown the prototype in January 1943 and it was also demonstrated for the War Office in March.
 The project was given permission for 250 units in August 1943 The ordering before troop trials with prototypes was necessary to get the units built in time for the planned invasion of France in 1944.
 The prototypes were under construction by October; at around that time it was decided to modify the design of the equipment so it could be used on the new Mark VII Churchill as well as the Mark IV that it had been originally designed for.
 The requirement for it to fit the Mark IV was subsequently dropped.

 The first prototypes Mark VII were delivered to troops in January 1944 and production vehicles in April.
-The order had been increased to 750; then extended by a further 200 for use in the India and South East Asia.
+The order had been increased to 750; then extended by a further 200 for use in India and South East Asia.